monocodes/snippets/docker/docker.md

 # BUT be aware, for example typical React app need exposed ports anyway

-# because frontend app connects to the backend app through the local browser,
+# because frontend app connects to the backend app through the local browser

 # not through server because code actually executes in browser, not server